Midwifery: Midwifery-led continuity of care

 Midwifery-led continuity of care is where one or more midwives have the primary responsibility for the continuity of care for childbearing women, with a multidisciplinary network of consultation and referral with other health care providers.
 This is different from "medical-led care" where an obstetrician or family physician is primarily responsible.
 In "shared-care" models, responsibility may be shared between a midwife, an obstetrician and/or a family physician.
 The midwife is part of very intimate situations with the mother.
-For this reason, many say that the most important thing to look for in a midwife is comfortability with them, as one will go to them with every question or problem.
+For this reason, many say that the most important thing to look for in a midwife is comfort with them, as one will go to them with every question or problem.

 According to a Cochrane review of public health systems in Australia, Canada, Ireland, New Zealand and the United Kingdom, "most women should be offered midwifery-led continuity models of care and women should be encouraged to ask for this option although caution should be exercised in applying this advice to women with substantial medical or obstetric complications."
 Midwifery-led care has effects including the following: